Free Drop-in Weekend Tours (cancelled for the forseeable future)

 - Not recommended for children under 12 years

-Meet the Vegetable Gardener in the Schools Garden
+Meet the Vegetable Gardener in the Schools Garden (cancelled for the forseeable future)

 Tuesday afternoons, 2pm-3.30pm, during the school holidays on the following dates: